 Also known as holtherapy, salt therapy is a modern variation of the Eastern European tradition of spending time in natural salt caves for health.
 Polish physician Dr. Boczkowski was the first to record the health benefits of salt caves in 1843, after observing the good health of salt miners in the Wieliczka salt mines near Krakow.

-Many people believe that salt therapy benefits It is a popular treatment for children with asthma because it is all-natural and some say it reduces the need for prescription medications.
+It is a popular treatment for children with asthma because it is natural and some say it reduces the need for prescription medications.
 As with most alternative therapies, salt therapy is also criticized as not being scientifically proven as beneficial.

 Those who advocate salt therapy attribute the benefits to the fact that it is a sterile environment, without pathogens like bacteria and viruses, allergens.
 Any microorganism that makes it into the cave cannot survive because of the salt.
 Salt rooms also have a high level of negative ions, which can help improve your mood.